 About

-Let me say from the outset that this version of the “Handbook” has been extensively re-written in 2024-25 to reflect of more blatantly “Christian” take on the 1250 steps for living recorded in here.
+Let me say from the outset that this and recent versions of the “Handbook” have been extensively re-written during 2024-26 to reflect of more overtly “Christian” take on the 1250 steps for living recorded in here.

 This book is called “My” Living Manual because the advice in here is essentially for me.
 These pages form a place where I can collect and order my thoughts on how best to live my life in response to the inspiration or “call” of Jesus of Nazareth to help facilitate “Shalom” or the “Kingdom of God”.
 I have no intention here of providing anything like a comprehensive manual of advice for most people.
 I will not touch on topics that are not or have not been a direct part of my own life experience.
 However, whilst this is a manual for me, if any of the steps listed here prove useful to others on their journeys, I will, of course, be grateful and glad, and that is why I am making this volume freely available for download on the internet and to anyone who wants a copy.